Andrea Morganstern

 Artist Bio:

-Andrea Morganstern's work has been exhibited in solo and group exhibitions in museums and galleries throughout the United States and internationally, including the Islip Art Museum in East Islip, NY, the Attleboro Arts Museum in Massachusetts, the George Segal Gallery at Montclair University and Bartok 1 Gallery in Budapest, Hungary.
-In New York City her work has been exhibited at Shelter Gallery, Winkleman Gallery and Capla Kesting Fine Art and she has an upcoming solo exhibition at Shelter Gallery.
+Andrea Morganstern's work has been exhibited in solo and group exhibitions in museums and galleries throughout the United States and internationally, including the Islip Art Museum in East Islip, NY, the Museum of Contemporary Art in Pontiac, MI, the Attleboro Arts Museum in Massachusetts, the George Segal Gallery at Montclair University and Bartok 1 Gallery in Budapest, Hungary.
+In New York City her work has been exhibited at Shelter Gallery, Winkleman Gallery and Capla Kesting Fine Art.
+She has an upcoming solo exhibition at Shelter Gallery in June, 2024.
 Her paintings are in numerous collections, including the Masterworks Museum of Art in Bermuda and the Albrecht-Kemper Museum of Art in St. Joseph, MO.
 Morganstern was born in Queens, NY and studied at The School of Visual Arts and the New York Academy of Art.
-She lives and works in New York City.
+She lives and works in Long Island City.

 Artist Statement: